We2Am-BaSsem/ar-kak-tecture/README.md

 # Setup

-> ## clone this repository with
+### 1- Clone this repository with

 ```bash
 git clone https://github.com/We2Am-BaSsem/ar-kak-tecture.git
 ```

-> ## create new project with Modelsim in the same directory with ProjectName "ar-kak-tecture" to create the work folder and mpf file.
+### 2- Create new project with Modelsim in the same directory with ProjectName "ar-kak-tecture" to create the work folder and mpf file.

 ```bash
 ar-kak-tecture
 ```

-> ## Then add existing files to add vhd files to your local project
+### 3- Then add existing files to add vhd files to your local project
->
-> #### unfortunately, You need to do this countinousley when you pull from the remote repository
+unfortunately, You need to do this countinousley when you pull from the remote repository

+### 4- You can add your assembly code to "Code Exampls" directory and then replace the file_name variable in the Parser, python script, in "Compiler" Directory with your file name and run the script.

+### 5- The previous step will generate mem file conatins instruction memory of your code in the "Memory files".

 # Design